Students, teachers, staff and visitors are fortunate to have a variety of travel options available to them.

 Rules of the Road:

-Lane Community College has partnered with Zimride to make sharing rides for drivers and passengers fun and easy.
+Lane Community College has partnered with DriveLessConnect to make sharing rides for drivers and passengers fun and easy.
 In seconds you can set up a profile, search for open seats, or post a ride of your own.
-With Zimride, you can view photos, music, and radio preferences to ensure an enjoyable ride.
+With DriveLessConnect, you can ensure an enjoyable ride.

-Have a car?
-If you're commuting to campus, post a ride offer and name your price.
+- Have a car?
+If you're commuting to campus, post a ride offer.

-Get to know more of the friendly faces around you.
-Give or get a ride and help us build the Lane CC Zimride community.
+- Get to know more of the friendly faces around you.
+Give or get a ride and help us build the Lane DriveLessConnect community.

 Bicycle commuting is a great way to save money, stay in shape, and promote a healthy and happy community.